Babafemi Badejo: Life and career

 Babafemi A. Badejo returned to the classroom becoming a professor at Chrisland University, Abeokuta, Nigeria, beginning 11 March 2021.
 He is widely published in a number of academic journals, books, and chapters in books including a Best Seller on Kenya (Raila Odinga: An Enigma in Kenyan Politics, 2006).
 He has shared his thoughts on a number of touching issues, especially around corruption, leadership deficit, governance and political economy of Africa on different newspapers and social media.
 Through one of his most recent books titled: Nigerians’ Views on National Turmoil: A Situational Quadruple Nexus Analysis, he advanced the Situational Quadruple Nexus Analysis, as an explanatory framework that is central for an understanding of the absence of peace and security, development, human rights and humanitarianism in Africa.

 He is a member of the Nigeria Bar Association.
 He obtained certifications in mediation/arbitration.
 He is a member of the Lagos Multi-Door Courthouse Panel of Neutrals; Associate, Chartered Institute of Arbitration U.K.; and Associate member, of the Business Recovery and Insolvency Practitioners Association of Nigeria.
+Babafemi A. Badejo is also a co-opted Member, Nigeria Bar Association (NBA) National Executive Council 2024-2026, and was subsequently appointed Chairman, NBA Anti-Corruption Committee, 2024-2026, under the leadership of Mazi Afam Osigwe, SAN, the NBA President.

 Badejo received 2025 Nelson Mandela Distinguished Africanist Award, by the African Annual Conference at the University of Texas at Austin - a lifetime achievement award.
 The spirit of this award was reflected in a summation by Toyin Falola at Badejo's 70th birthday lecture in March 2025, when he was described “as a shining example of the quest to make the world a better place, by consistently churning out reflective ideas, thoughts and works on the democratic and developmental experiences of Africa ...”
 He also received recognition and commendation from the President of Nigeria, President Bola Ahmed Tinubu on the occasion of the same 70th Birthday Celebration.
 A statement signed by the Special Adviser to the President, Mr. Bayo Onanuga, affirmed Badejo's impactful career at the United Nations, the African Union, and academia.
 The Nigerian President applauded Badejo's contributions to the peace processes in Somalia, Liberia, Guinea-Bissau, and Sudan and his pivotal role in the Djibouti Initiative for peace in Somalia, which laid the foundation for national governance structures in Somalia after a decade of strife.